svaarala/duktape/doc/json.rst

   JSONEscapeCharacter :: one of
       " / \ b f n r t

-The closest equivalent is Ecmascript StringLiteral with only the double quote version accepted::
+The closest equivalent is ECMAScript StringLiteral with only the double quote version accepted::

   StringLiteral::